doctorfree/nvim-lazyman/README.md

 M.disable_dashboard_header = false
 -- disable quick links of the dashboard M.disable_dashboard_quick_links = false
+-- enable the Neovim bookmarks plugin (https://github.com/ldelossa/nvim-ide) M.enable_bookmarks = false
+-- enable the Neovim IDE plugin (https://github.com/ldelossa/nvim-ide) M.enable_ide = false
 -- treesitter parsers to be installed
--- one of "all", "maintained" (parsers with maintainers), or a list of languages M.treesitter_ensure_installed = {
+-- one of "all", "maintained" (parsers with maintainers), or a list of languages -- M.treesitter_ensure_installed = {
-  "c", "lua", "vim", "help", "query", "bash", "html", "json", "markdown", "markdown_inline", "python", "regex", "yaml", }
+--   "c", "lua", "vim", "help", "query", "bash", "html", "json", --   "markdown", "markdown_inline", "python", "regex", "yaml", -- }
+M.treesitter_ensure_installed = "maintained"
--- Enable either clangd or ccls for C/C++ diagnostics M.enable_clangd = true
+-- Enable clangd or ccls will be used for C/C++ diagnostics M.enable_clangd = true
 -- Tools that should be installed by Mason(-tool-install) -- Some of these are installed with Homebrew, which should Mason install?